 - Loss of future earnings

-An attorney would also fight for punitive damages, which are meant to punish the device manufacturer.
+An attorney would also fight for punitive damages, which are meant to punish the defendant.
 Traditionally, punitive damages can be much greater than compensatory damages.

 Important evidence that would come into play in Essure lawsuits includes:

-- The plaintiff's medical records, which shows how the device adversely affected her health
+- The plaintiff's medical records, which show how the device adversely affected the plaintiff's health

 - Expert medical testimony that draws a causal link between the device and the plaintiff's injuries

 If the case goes to trial, the victim has to show that "it is more likely than not" that Bayer Pharmaceuticals wronged the plaintiff.
-In legalese, the plaintiff has to prove by the "preponderance of the evidence" that the defendant was negligent.
+The technical way of saying this is that the plaintiff has to prove by the "preponderance of the evidence" that the defendant was negligent.
 Fortunately, most cases settle without a trial.

 Learn more about proving negligence in Nevada.